o1iviachen/figology/README.md

 10. In XCode, click the Run button at the top of the left sidebar or press ``Cmd + R`` to run _figology._

 ## Known Bugs
-After signing up, the user will not be directed to the calculator page automatically.
+After signing up, users will not be directed to the calculator page automatically.
-However, the user should direct themselves to this page to set their fibre goal.
+However, users should direct themselves to this page to set their fibre goal.
 This bug doesn't hinder the functionality of the application.

 ## Support